-Wofford College requires a minimum of 124 semester hours to graduate with a bachelor's degree.
+Wofford College requires a minimum of 120 semester hours to graduate with a bachelor's degree.

 Students can choose the accelarated degree program if they would like to finish all the credits for graduation in less time than normal.
-Wofford College does accept transfer credits.
+Wofford College accepts transfer credits.
 The school accepts AP credit and IB credits.
-Wofford College does not offer classes during the summer.
+Many students like to take classes in the summer, to earn extra credits.
+However, Wofford College does not offer classes during the summer.

 Wofford College offers an orientation program before the start of fall classes to prepare new students for college life.

 |Accelerated Degree Program||√|

 |IB Credits Accepted||√|